JoshDoody/joshdoody.github.io/_posts/2017-06-07-dead-end-job.md

 You may have been pigeonholed.

-## Here are two ways to escale your dead-end job and avoid being pigeonholed
+## Here are two ways to escape your dead-end job and avoid being pigeonholed

 What can you do to avoid being pigeonholed and continue making progress in terms of responsibility and pay?